 Wood markers can be used throughout the year, too.
 If you've ever tried marking logs in the winter, you know that snow can make it tricky.
 However, a wood marker can apply paint markings over any snow or ice still stuck to the log.

-As an added bonus, it's also handy for marking fence or deck boards, planting locations or anything that needs to be uniformly spaced.
+As an added bonus, wood markers are also handy for marking anything else that needs to be uniformly measured: